 Moosomin, Saskatchewan, had field days in 1938, 1939, and 1940.
 The first was judged by M. B. Pirt and the last two by George H. Mayers.
 In 1939, it was reported that twelve field days were held in Saskatchewan.
 Lestock had field days in 1939 and 1940, both judged by George H. Mayers.

-A year later in the October, 1937 issue of the Canadian Silver Fox and Fur, O. K. Thomassen has a two page report on the Rossburn, Manitoba field day.
-The convenor was Stanley J. Weatherby and the speakers were A. G. Cunningham, C. D. Lang, Dr. J. A. Allen, C. B. McKay, J. A. Couture, M. B. Pirt, Al Hole, Bert Elliott and J. G. Donald.
+A year later in the October 1937 issue of the Canadian Silver Fox and Fur, O. K. Thomassen has a two-page report on the Rossburn, Manitoba field day.
+The convener was Stanley J. Weatherby and the speakers were A. G. Cunningham, C. D. Lang, Dr J. A. Allen, C. B. McKay, J. A. Couture, M. B. Pirt, Al Hole, Bert Elliott and J. G. Donald.
 It was well attended and appreciated.
 Thomassen reports "Considerable discussion developed after each address and many questions were asked the various speakers."

 Other speakers were W. O. Douglas, C. D. Lang, S. Klintberg, A. Hole, R. D. Laing, Marvin Wood, E. L. Clark and O. K. Thomassen.
 Messrs.
 Laing and Thomassen spoke on the newly formed Dominion Council of Canadian Fur Breeders while Messrs.
 Klintberg, Hole and Lang spoke on fox and mink problems.
-Later a number of ranches in the district were visited.
-During dinner, which was served at the local hotel, Mr. Marvin Wood thanked the breeders who by their attendance had assisted in making the field day a success.
-He hoped he said that a strong local association would be formed before long, and that the field day next year would be held under the auspices of the Hamiota District Fur Breeders' Association."
+Later several ranches in the district were visited.
+During dinner, which was served at the local hotel, Mr Marvin Wood thanked the breeders who by their attendance had assisted in making the field day a success.
+He hoped he said that a strong local association would be formed before long and that the field day next year would be held under the auspices of the Hamiota District Fur Breeders' Association."

 There is a detailed and interesting report on Western Field days in the November 1940 issue of the Canadian Silver Fox & Fur which we quote in considerable detail: